 How The NRA Worked To Stifle Gun Violence Research

-The growing momentum for tighter gun control following the deadly shooting in Parkland, Fla., is highlighting the National Rifle Association's history of aggressively confronting challenges to what it regards as Second Amendment rights.
+The growing momentum for tighter gun control after the deadly school shooting in Parkland, Fla., is highlighting the National Rifle Association's history of aggressively confronting challenges to what it regards as Second Amendment rights.

-Federal limits on both research into gun violence and the release of data about guns used in crimes are powerful reminders of the gun lobbying group's advantages over gun control activists.
-For decades, the NRA pushed legislation designed to stifle the study and spread of information about the causes of gun violence.
+Federal limits on both research into gun violence and the release of data about guns used in crimes are powerful reminders of the lobbying group's advantages over gun control activists.
+For decades, the NRA pushed legislation that stifled the study and spread of information about the causes of gun violence.

 Last month, Congress passed a spending bill that included language giving the Centers for Disease Control and Prevention the authority to resume gun-related studies, but some researchers are skeptical anything will change without funding.
 The Democrats wrote that part of the bill in order to reverse the Dickey Amendment of 1996, which many believe virtually halted all research on gun violence.

 The legislation didn't explicitly ban gun research, but funding cuts reduced it by 90 percent, according to Dr. Mark Rosenberg, the former director of the CDC's National Center for Injury Prevention and Control.
-The NRA was motivated to support the amendment following a landmark 1993 study that concluded having a gun in the home was more dangerous that not having one.
+The NRA was motivated to support the amendment after a landmark 1993 study that concluded that having a gun in the home was more dangerous than not having one.

 "The NRA told everybody, 'You either can do research, or you can keep your guns.
-But if you let the research go forward, you will all lose all of your guns.' " Rosenberg tells Here & Now's Robin Young.
+But if you let the research go forward, you will all lose all of your guns,' " Rosenberg tells Here & Now's Robin Young.

 Instead of completely shutting down the National Center for Injury Prevention and Control, Rosenberg says Congress presented the Dickey Amendment as a compromise.
-It eventually cut the center's budget by $2.5 million, and Rosenberg was fired in 1999.
+But the center's budget was eventually cut by $2.5 million, and Rosenberg was fired in 1999.

-Jay Dickey, the Republican congressman from Arkansas who spearheaded the legislation, later told NPR in 2015 that he regretted his role in pushing through the provision.
+Jay Dickey, the Republican congressman from Arkansas who spearheaded the legislation, told NPR in 2015 that he regretted his role in pushing through the provision.

 "It wasn't necessary that all research stop," Dickey said.
 "It just couldn't be the collection of data so that they can advocate gun control.
 That's all we were talking about.
 But for some reason, it just stopped altogether."

-Health and Human Services Secretary Alex Azar told a congressional hearing in February that the 1996 law only prohibits the CDC from advocating for gun control, but it does not block research altogether.
-He told lawmakers the CDC should resume that work.
+Health and Human Services Secretary Alex Azar told a congressional hearing in February that the 1996 law only prohibits the CDC from advocating for gun control and that it does not block research altogether.
+He told lawmakers that the CDC should resume that work.

 "We're in the science business and the evidence-generating business," Azar said, "and so I will have our agency certainly working in this field, as they do across the broad spectrum of disease control and prevention."